buley/personal/src/content/challenges.md

-# Where I Need More Challenge

-> *"Comfort is the plateau where potential goes to die."*
+# In Pursuit of Discomfort: Unlocking the Next Level

+> *"Difficulties strengthen the mind, as labor does the body." — Seneca*

+*Comfort is not the enemy—complacency is.
+Every plateau is just a launching pad for the next ascent.*

 I thrive in **high-stakes environments that demand intelligence, precision, and strategic thinking.** I am at my best when I am solving complex problems, pushing boundaries, and operating at a level that forces me to refine my skills.
 But mastery isn't a destination—it's a process.
 If I'm not being challenged, I'm stagnating.